Jones, Patriots breeze past Jets as Wilson throws 4 INTs

 The fourth interception opened the second half when he floated a pass downfield that was easily picked off by McCourty.
 Two plays later, Harris shed what appeared to be seven – yes, seven! – tackle attempts by the Jets for a 26-yard touchdown.

-Folk, a former Jet, made a 32-yarder in the third quarter for his franchise-record 32nd consecutive field goal.
-He added a 26-yarder to cap his day.
+After Ammendola missed a 53-yarder, Jones marched the Patriots downfield again and Folk, a former Jet, made a 32-yarder.
+It was Folk’s franchise-record 32nd consecutive field goal.

-“I’ve heard, but it doesn’t matter to me really,” Folk said of the mark.
-“I’ve never been one for records.”

 BOO!